European-XFEL/DAMNIT/README.rst

 XFEL's internal Kafka broker at ``exflwebstor01.desy.de:9102``, but this is only accessible inside the control network.

-AMORE can run offline, but if you want updates from the backend and you're running AMORE outside the network and not using a VPN, you'll first have to forward the broker port to your machine::
+DAMNIT can run offline, but if you want updates from the backend and you're running DAMNIT outside the network and not using a VPN, you'll first have to forward the broker port to your machine::

     ssh -L 9102:exflwebstor01.desy.de:9102 max-exfl.desy.de